kubermatic/docs/content/kubermatic/master/tutorials/12-audit-logs/_index.en.md

 Audit logging is also a key requirement of the [Kubernetes CIS benchmark](https://www.cisecurity.org/benchmark/kubernetes/).

-For more details, you can can refer to the [upstream documentation](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/).
+For more details, you can refer to the [upstream documentation](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/).

-### Kubermatic Kubernetes Platform(KKP) Support
+### Kubermatic Kubernetes Platform (KKP) Support
 KKP provides two levels of support for the Audit Logging:

 * Audit Logging on user-cluster level